ivan-nosar/roulette-options-shuffler/CONTRIBUTING.md

 This site is designed to be 100% serverless.
 This means that every code placed in this repo will be executed in the user's browser.

-Main site logic is implemented at [static/js/index.js](./static/js/index.js) source file, while the UI basement is in [index.html](./index.html) file.
+The common site logic (such as query string parsing) is implemented at [static/js/index.js](./static/js/index.js) source file, while the UI basement is in [index.html](./index.html) file.
+Roulette logic is implemented in [static/js/roulette.js](./static/js/roulette.js).
+Analytics data manipulation perfroms using the [`IndexedDB` technology](https://www.w3.org/TR/IndexedDB/).
+All database-related logic implemented in [static/js/database.js](./static/js/database.js) source file while the data-visualizing logic is in [static/js/visualize-analytics.js](./static/js/database.js).

 ## Dependencies used